kumahq/kuma-website/docs/docs/draft/policies/README.md

     path: /metrics
 ```

-Both snippets above instruct `Kuma` to configure every dataplane in the mesh `default` to expose an HTTP endpoint with `Prometheus` metrics on port `5670` and URI path `/metrics`.
+Both snippets from above instruct `Kuma` to configure every dataplane in the mesh `default` to expose an HTTP endpoint with `Prometheus` metrics on port `5670` and URI path `/metrics`.

 ##### Override Prometheus settings per Dataplane